tupui/scipy/joss_qmc/paper.md

 # Statement of need

-NumPy random number generators (`numpy.random`) have become the de-facto standard for sampling random numbers in the scientific Python ecosystem.
+NumPy pseudorandom number generators (`numpy.random`) have become the de-facto standard for sampling random numbers in the scientific Python ecosystem.
 These methods are fast and reliable, and the results are repeatable when a seed is provided.
-As a foundational tool, NumPy only provides classical Monte Carlo (MC) methods.
-Sampling in high dimensions with MC produces a lot of gaps and clusters of points.
-When these random numbers are used in algorithms (including sampling, numerical integration, optimization) to solve deterministic problems, the resulting MC methods have a low convergence rate.
+However, sampling in high dimensions with pseudorandom numbers tends to produce gaps and clusters of points.
+When these random numbers are used in algorithms (including sampling, numerical integration, optimization) to solve deterministic problems, the resulting "Monte Carlo" (MC) methods have a low convergence rate.
 In practice, this can mean that substantial computational resources are required to provide sufficient accuracy.

-In Quasi-Monte Carlo (QMC) methods [@owen2019], the random numbers of Monte Carlo methods are replaced with a deterministic sequence of numbers that possesses many of the characteristics of a random sequence (e.g. reduction of variance with the sample size), but without these gaps and clusters.
+In Quasi-Monte Carlo (QMC) methods [@owen2019], the random numbers of Monte Carlo methods are replaced with a deterministic sequence of numbers that possesses many of the characteristics of a random sequence (e.g. reduction of variance with increasing sample size), but without these gaps and clusters.
 QMC determinism is independent of is implementation, language, and platform -- the sequence is mathematically defined.